By Paul Attridge

 If you’re a landlord with a portfolio of rental properties, professional support that you can trust is invaluable (and can be expensed!).
 It doesn’t matter if you’re renting out a room in your home or running a property investment empire, understanding your tax obligations and available reliefs can save you thousands.

-Stay tuned for part two of this article series where we share seven useful tips for landlords and property investors!
+If you would like to learn more, then have a read of the next article in this series where we share seven useful tax tips for landlords and property investors!

 73 Cornhill London EC3V 3QQ